iliuta/PowerTrain/README.md

 The rower I have can be controlled by the app.
 When editing a training session, for each interval you can set a target resistance level.
 I don't know what values are accepted by other rowers but you can try different values.

+For testing, activate developer mode in the settings.
+Then connect to the machine and you'll see a menu "Machine features".
+You can try different resistance levels there.
+Don't forget to request control first.

 In my case, the number must be the resistance level displayed on the rower multiplied by 10.
 The rower has 15 resistance levels, so the value that the app transmits to the rower can be 10, 20, ..., 150.
 Yours ...
 I don't know.

+For home trainers, the resistance is a percentage from 0 to 100.

 ## Getting Started